Friday, 28 November 2014

 11

 Plug in the case connectors.
 These tend to be located together on the motherboard near the front of the case.
 The order in which these are connected will depend on which is easiest.
 Make sure that you connect the USB ports, the Power and Reset switches, the LED power and hard drive lights, and the audio cable (HDAudio or AC97).
-Your motherboard’s documentation will show you where on your motherboard these connectors attach.- There is typically only one way that these connectors can attach to the motherboard.
-Don’t try to force anything to fit.
+Your motherboard’s documentation will show you where on your motherboard these connectors attach.

 Part 4 of 8: Installing a Graphics Card